tonyyxliu/CUHKSZ-CSC4005/project2/README.md

 You may wonder why message passing is needed in our project since we run programs in one single node, and your concern is correct.
 Basically, message passing is unable to give you performance as good ad shared memory programs like Pthread and OpenMP.
 However, what if we want more threads than one node can provide?
 That is what the MPI is good at, that is, scalability, which is very important for parallel programming and high-performance computing.

-In your assignment, you need to do a extra experiment on Task 4 using 64 threads in total (where `process num` * `thread num per process` = 64).
+In your assignment, you need to do an extra experiment on Task 4 using 64 threads in total (where `process num` * `thread num per process` = 64).
 We have reconfigured the cluster so that everyone can allocate at most 2 nodes in Debug partition, and 4 nodes in Project partition.
 Please cherish the computing resources and release them once you finished the computation, especially on the DDL day.

+**Note:** the 64-thread performance is not graded, so you just need to run the experiment and include the experiment results in your report.

 ## Extra Credits: GPU Matrix Multiplication